Ekrips/shell_practice/map.md

 input)

 ###How to do it ?
+* Short main : loads config file (find a default location, fe ~) then launches main routine: prints prompt([user@machine curr dir]$), waits for input, tokenizes it, checks if first word is a known command (a known command is a C program located somewhere which performs a specific action).
+   If it's the case, fork() and the child gives the tokenized string to the program.
+* Said program will check the tokenized string for parameters and their validity.
+If something is wrong, behaves appropriately (errno, print error, etc).
+If everything is okay, tries to run the program with the arguments.
+* When the program ends, the child process ends properly and the father resumes at the beginning of the routine.

 ###What commands should be implemented ?
 * exit (close program safely + clear all memory)